Navalny campaigner jailed for 7.5 years for 'extremism' by Russian court | Politics

 - Russian Federation

-A former campaign leader for jailed Russian opposition leader Alexei Navalny was sentenced to seven years and six months in prison on Wednesday for "creating an extremist organisation", rights group OVD-Info said.
+A former campaign leader for jailed Russian opposition leader Alexei Navalny was sentenced to seven years and six months in prison on Wednesday for "creating an extremist organisation".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)